Lystrup IF: Smukfest incident (2019)

 In August 2019, Lystrup IF reached national Danish media following an incident, which involved first-team players attending Smukfest, an annual music festival, meaning that Lystrup were forced to forfeit their Danish Cup matchup against Skive IK.
 After facing pressure from Divisionsforeningen, representing the Danish divisions, and criticism from Skive's director of football, Rasmus Brandhof, Lystrup head coach John Stoltze Madsen stated that he simply did not have enough players available to compete.
 Club chairman Susanne Pedersen later explained that Smukfest was not the reason for players cancelling the cup match, but that the main reason was the club's relegation from the Denmark Series to the Jutland Series, which had seen many players leave the club during the summer.
 The following day, Lystrup announced that a mixture of first-team and veteran's team footballers could form a competitive team, which meant that cancellation was avoided.
 The match was played on 8 August, and ended in a 16–1 loss to Lystrup.
-It is tied with BK Pioneren's 1–16 defeat by Brøndby IF in 1982 as the biggest defeat ever in the Danish Cup.
+It is tied with BK Pioneren's 16–1 defeat by Brøndby in 1982 as the biggest defeat ever in the Danish Cup.

+In the subsequent years, Lystrup experienced a historic decline, culminating in becoming the poorest-performing team in the history of the Jutland Series and suffering another relegation in 2019.
+Following successive demotions, they were relegated to the ninth-tier league, DBU Jyllands Serie 3, by 2024.